2025 in Misfits Boxing: Misfits 22 – Ring of Thrones

 Misfits 22 – Ring of Thrones, was an MF–professional boxing event which featured a double main event.
 The first, Darren Till vs Luke Rockhold, a bridgerweight professional match contested between English mixed martial artists Darren Till and American former UFC middleweight championship Luke Rockhold for the inaugural MFB bridgerweight title.
-The second, Tony Ferguson vs Salt Papi, a middleweight professional match contested between American former mixed martial artist Tony Ferguson Filipino crossover boxer Salt Papi for the interim MFB middleweight title.
+The second, Tony Ferguson vs Salt Papi, a middleweight professional match contested between American former mixed martial artist Tony Ferguson and Filipino crossover boxer Salt Papi for the interim MFB middleweight title.

 The event took place on 30 August 2025 at Manchester Arena in Manchester.
 Till defeated Rockhold via knockout in the third round and Ferguson defeated Papi via technical knockout in the third round.
 The number of pay-per-view buys was not disclosed.

 Background

 After defeating Darren Stewart at Misfits 21 – Blinders & Brawls in May, former mixed martial artist Darren Till proceeded to call out Mike Perry, Jake Paul, and KSI to compete in a boxing bout.
 Since then, Till has been calling out numerous opponents on his X account, including Nate Diaz.
 On 13 June, Till confirmed that Diaz had withdrawn from a potential bout during negotiations.
 Till's manager Lee Eaton also stated that alongside Diaz, Perry, Carl Froch, and Tyron Woodley all declined a bout with Till.
 On 1 July, Misfits Boxing confirmed that their next event would take place on 30 August, with Till expected to return as the main event for a third time in a row.
 On 5 July, former interim UFC lightweight champion Tony Ferguson announced that he would be making his boxing debut on 30 August.

 On 16 July, Misfits 22 – Ring of Thrones was officially announced with Till set to take on former UFC Middleweight Champion Luke Rockhold, serving as the first main event with Ferguson set to take on Filipino Misfits veteran Salt Papi as the second main event on 30 August at Manchester Arena in Manchester, England.
 On 20 July, Misfits announced Dillon Danis and Warren Spencer would take part in an MMA bout on the undercard.